DrakeAFK/DrakeAFK-Blog/src/content/blog/what-i-use.md

 - Logitech C922 Pro Stream
   - Used for video calls and to make recordings where I want to show myself.
 It's 1080p but only 30fps, you need to go down to 720p to get 60fps.
 Controlling the picture is fairly easy with different Logitech software.
 I would prefer it to be able to swivel on the x axis, as its only adjustment is up and down.
 Other than that, I have no complaints.
 I have never used the built-in microphone so I cannot comment on the quality of it.

-#### Printer

-- Canon PIXMA TR4522
-  - Pretty simple printer, scanner, and copier.
-I use it in my home office and it works well for my needs.
-Connecting to it wirelessly is a breeze and I have had no issues with it.
-Ink is reasonably priced compared to other printers.

 #### Controllers

 - PlayStation 5 DualSense Wireless Controller